 Access to the site will be controlled by the relevant Principal Contractor to protect the general public from exposure to the inherent hazards of a construction site.
 The Principal Contractor may employ security guards at the main entry points to the site or another suitable level of access control, in accordance with the WHS Act or other relevant standards or codes.

-Figure 9 shows the SEP, SEP restrictions and locations of major site features in relation to access points.
+Figure 8 shows the site entry points, site entry point restrictions for Contracts and locations of major site features in relation to access points.

-Section 8.7 below outlines the key SEP mitigations employed by WSA.
+Section 8.7 below outlines the key site entry point mitigations employed by WSA.